anchit1704/WSDM---Fake-News-Classification/README.md

 # WSDM-Fake-News-Classification
-This notebook shares a feature engineering based solution for the WSDM Fake News Classification Challenge on Kaggle.
+In this project I design a feature engineering based solution for the WSDM Fake News Classification Challenge on Kaggle.

 ## Problem Description